 Edgar Allan Poe

 Baltimore, Maryland, has many sites relating to author Edgar Allan Poe, who lived here for a while and died here on October 7, 1849.
 At the Westminster Hall in the heart of the city, there is a tiny cemetery, with two grave markers for Edgar Allan Poe.
 There is a larger one at the entrance to the grounds, where visitors can learn about Poe’s life and work, and leave tokens of respect.
 In the back, you can also find a smaller, more obscured marker that has a raven on the headstone.
 This marks the original burial place of Poe, but he is nevermore.
 His remains were relocated to where the more significant marker is.

 Ice Cream Graveyard

-When you visit Ben & Jerry’s Ice Cream in Waterbury Vermont, you will find a unique cemetery.
+When you visit Ben & Jerry’s Ice Cream in Waterbury Vermont, you will find a very unique cemetery.
 Ben & Jerry’s are known for their variety of flavours of ice cream, and not all last forever – some die out.
-In the Flavour Graveyard, you will find some gravestones for some old flavours of ice cream such as – Miz Jelena’s Sweet Potato Pie, Bovinity Divinity, Wavy Gravy, Fossil Fuel, Tennessee Mud, and many more.
+In their Flavour Graveyard, you will find some gravestones for some old flavours of ice cream such as – Miz Jelena’s Sweet Potato Pie, Bovinity Divinity, Wavy Gravy, Fossil Fuel, Tennessee Mud, and many more.

 While travelling through Vermont, we found the Hope Cemetery in Barre, VT.
 This cemetery has some of the most unique and exciting headstones you will ever find in a graveyard.
 There are giant soccer balls, race cars, balancing cubes, planes, chairs, chains and many other amazing works of headstone artistry.